 141. Additionally, the validation program provided additional evidence that the maximum power of the vehicles tested can be reliably commanded by the fixed-speed dynamometer method.

 142. The primary remaining potential source of error between the two TPs would be measurement error.
 Requirements for measurement accuracy and frequency are clearly identified in the procedure, and align with similar requirements in ISO 20762 and UN GTR No. 15.
-If the type approval authority conducts the procedure with care, the remaining potential for error should be small.[add description of various tests presented to EVE (for example, by China) that showed good agreement]
+If the type approval authority conducts the procedure with care, the remaining potential for error should be small.

-[collect any other validation testing that was performed since the original version]

-[Describe what will go into Amendment 2 and the rationale for it – alternatively this could be placed in the Technical Report]

 3. Future development of the GTR